roman-right/beanie-index-demo/articles/eng.md

 - `name` - the name of the place
 - `description` - a short description of the place
 - `geo` - geo information.
 As a datatype, I use `GeoObject` here.
 It follows the data structure `GeoJSON Point` of MongoDB.
-You can find more information about this [here](https://docs.mongodb.com/manual/reference/geojson/#geojson-point)
+More information about this can be found [here](https://docs.mongodb.com/manual/reference/geojson/#geojson-point)

-Also, I use inner class `Collection`.
+I also use the inner class `Collection`.
 It is optional.
-It helps to set up MongoDB collection, where documents will be stored.
-For now, I set up only the name of the collection there.
+It helps to set up the MongoDB collection, where the documents are stored.
+For now, I'm just setting up the collection name there.

 ## Initialisation